neovim/packspec/README.md

 * `package` : String, the name of the package

 * `version` : String, the version of the package.
 Should obey semantic versioning conventions, for example `0.1.0`.
+Plugins should have a git commit with a `tag` matching this version.
 For all version identifiers, implementation should check for a `version` prefixed with `v` in the git repository, as this is a common convention.

 * `specification_version` : String, the current specification version.
 (0.1.0) at this time.